u-root/webboot/roadmap.md

 # Roadmap

-Initial build incorporating NERF
+Initial build incorporating u-root

-Boot into webboot image
+## Next steps are by hand the first time

 successfully download an iso

+mount it and extract the kernel

-kexec it
+kexec it just to see how kexec works

-preserve the iso across the reboot so the kernel can use it
+preserve the iso across the reboot so the kernel can see and use it

 full boot

+## now we write the program to do the stuff we did by hand

+Write the extra commands needed to implement webboot functionality

+Boot into webboot image

+## stretch goals

 add signing support